technologiestiftung/umweltatlas-masterportal-v3/docs/User/Portal-Config/config.json.md

 [inherits]: # (portalConfig.menu.sections.modules)

 The module allows for adding additional WMS layers via a provided URL.
+To ensure adding the WMS layers works smoothly, it is recommended to set a CORS header for the service.
+This follows the [the recommendation of GDI-DE for Cross-Origin Resource Sharing (CORS)](https://www.gdi-de.org/download/AK_Geodienste_Architektur_GDI-DE_Bereitstellung_Darstellungsdienste.pdf), chapter 4.7.1.

 |Name|Required|Type|Default|Description|Expert|
 |----|--------|----|-------|-----------|------|